StanfordVL/OmniGibson/docs/getting_started/installation.md

     2. Install NVIDIA's [Isaac Sim platform](https://docs.omniverse.nvidia.com/app_isaacsim/app_isaacsim/install_workstation.html) (1) (2)

-        !!! warning "The latest version of Isaac Sim (2022.2.1) has known issues when loading large OG scenes.
+        !!! warning "The latest version of Isaac Sim (2022.2.1) has known issues when loading large **`OmniGibson`** scenes.
 If you encounter such problems, it is recommended to use 2022.2.0 instead."

     3. Export IsaacSim directory path as an environment variable: (3)